Authors:

 November/December 2001 | Volume 52, Issue 8

 My grandfather left his hometown in 1907.
-Arriving in Seattle but soon making his way down to Northern California, his first goal was to learn English.
+Arriving in Seattle, but soon making his way down to Northern California, his first goal was to learn English.
 He enrolled in a public high school while working as a “schoolboy” for a white American family in San Jose.
-The job was thought a demeaning one for males, the equivalent of being a maid in Japan but the only work young Japanese men could get that allowed time for study.
+The job was considered a demeaning one for males, the equivalent of being a maid in Japan, but it was the only work that a young Japanese men could get that allowed time for study.

 Terminal Island is not a natural landform; it’s a human invention that was created when the city of Los Angeles built its deep-water port around the turn of the century.
 Several small islands in San Pedro Bay formed its foundation.